tchitchek-lab/Genotate.jar/README.md

 -stop_codon        TAG,TGA,TAA Stop codon(s) used to search for orf
--ignore_reverse                Do not compute the annotation on the reverse strand -ignore_ncrna                  Do not compute the annotation of ncrna
+-ignore_reverse                Do not compute the annotation on the reverse strand -ignore_ncrna                  Do not compute the annotation of ncrna -checkORF                      Use CPAT to check the ORF coding potential -checkORF_threshold 0.5        Set CPAT threshold
 ```

 Multiple services and databases are available to run Genotate functinal annotation.
 For each service a score is available to control the quality of the annotations.